 - State law permits the court to consider the following factors:

-- Mental illness as defined by KRS 202A.011(9), or mental retardation as defined by KRS 202B.010(9) of the parent as certified by a qualified mental health professional, which renders the parent consistently unable to care for the immediate and ongoing physical or psychological needs of the child for extended periods of time;
+- A mentally ill person as defined by KRS 202A.011(9), or individual with an intellectual disability as defined by KRS 202B.010(9) as certified by a qualified mental health professional, which renders the parent consistently unable to care for the immediate and ongoing physical or psychological needs of the child for extended periods of time;

 - Acts of abuse or neglect as defined in KRS 600.020(1) toward any child in the family;

-- The efforts and adjustments the parent has made in his circumstances, conduct, or conditions to make it in the child's best interest to return him to his home within a reasonable period of time, considering the age of the child;
+- The efforts and adjustments the parent has made in their circumstances, conduct, or conditions to make it in the child's best interest to return to the parent's home within a reasonable period of time, considering the age of the child;

-- The physical, emotional, and mental health of the child and the prospects for the improvement of the child's welfare if termination is ordered; and
+- The physical, emotional, and mental health of the child and the prospects for the improvement of the child's welfare if TPR is ordered; and

 - The payment or the failure to pay a reasonable portion of substitute physical care and maintenance if financially able to do so.